Television in Iran: National Iranian Radio and Television

 By 1974, Iran was second only to Japan in Asia in terms of the development of its broadcasting capabilities.
 This prompted one Western commentator to argue in 1977 that "[if] Iran continues on its present path it will be the first nation in the world to have nationally spread television before a nationally spread press".

 Colour television broadcasts first began in 1975, although reception was largely confined to affluent people who are able to afford colour sets.
 Regular colour broadcasts were introduced in 1976.
 The standard was changed to the French SECAM in February 1977, resulting in imported television sets becoming unusable.
-Although NIRT had the facilities to broadcast in colour, and used this when broadcasting the Asian Games held in Tehran in 1974, full broadcasts in colour were delayed until 1978, on account of the ability of local manufacturers to meet demand for colour sets.
+Although NIRT had the facilities to broadcast in colour, and used this when broadcasting the Asian Games held in Tehran in 1974, full broadcasts in colour were delayed until 1978, on account of the ability of local manufacturers to meet the demand for colour sets.

 The first NIRT television network, known as the First Program, carried general content, of which only 33 per cent was imported, with the second network or Second Program aiming to show more educational and cultural content, of which 60 per cent of its content was imported.

 Although the International Program carried some programming devoted to Iranian culture and education, its output remained broadly similar to that of the AFRTS service it had replaced, with nearly all imported programs from the United States.
 Broadcast for eight and a half hours daily, most programming was in English, with some films and programs in French and German.
 This appealed to the 60 000 US Army and civilian personnel then stationed in Iran, as well as the wider population of foreign nationals resident in the country.

 Islamic Republic of Iran Broadcasting

 After the 1979 revolution, NIRT was renamed as صدا و سيمای جمهوری اسلامی ايران Seda va Sima-ye Jomhouri-e Eslami-ye Iran ("Voice and Vision of the Islamic Republic of Iran"), known in English as Islamic Republic of Iran Broadcasting (IRIB), and under the new Constitution of the Islamic Republic, radio and television were to be "aligned with the course of perfection of the Islamic Revolution and served the promotion of Islamic culture, and to this end benefit from the healthy collision of different ideas and strictly avoid spreading and propagating destructive and anti-Islamic tenets".
+A notable censorship episode happened in May 1995, when one of its channels cut the feature film Running 70 minutes in with a black screen.
+The broadcaster accused the censorship on "technical problems", but the real reason, according to an observation made by the BBC, was the display of athletes wearing shorts and sleeveless tops.

 In 1998, Iran changed from using SECAM to the PAL system developed in (Germany), and also used in the United Kingdom.